junxit/us-congress-bills-115/metadata.md

 - 2017-10-19 — Placed on the Union Calendar, Calendar No. 259.
 - 2017-10-19 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-355, Part I.
 - 2017-10-19 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-355, Part I.
+- 2018-05-08 — Rules Committee Resolution H. Res.
+879 Reported to House.
+Rule provides for consideration of H.R.
+3053.
+Motion to recommit with or without instructions allowed.
+Rule provides for consideration of H.R.
+3053 under a structured rule with one hour of debate equally divided and controlled by the Chair and Ranking Member of the Committee on Energy and Commerce.
+- 2018-05-09 — Rule H. Res.
+879 passed House.
+- 2018-05-10 — Amendment (A001) offered by Mr. Keating. (consideration: CR H3906-3907; text: CR H3906)
+- 2018-05-10 — Amendment (A002) offered by Mr. Schneider. (consideration: CR H3907-3908; text: CR H3907)
+- 2018-05-10 — Amendment (A003) offered by Ms. Titus. (consideration: CR H3908-3910; text: CR H3908-3909)
+- 2018-05-10 — Amendment agreed to Committee of the Whole
+- 2018-05-10 — Amendment agreed to Committee of the Whole
+- 2018-05-10 — Amendment failed in Committee of the Whole
+- 2018-05-10 — Considered under the provisions of rule H. Res.
+879. (consideration: CR H3890-3911)
+- 2018-05-10 — DEBATE - Pursuant to the provisions of H. Res.
+879, the Committee of the Whole proceeded with 10 minutes of debate on the Keating amendment No. 1.
+- 2018-05-10 — DEBATE - Pursuant to the provisions of H. Res.
+879, the Committee of the Whole proceeded with 10 minutes of debate on the Schneider amendment No. 2.
+- 2018-05-10 — DEBATE - Pursuant to the provisions of H. Res.
+879, the Committee of the Whole proceeded with 10 minutes of debate on the Titus amendment No. 3.
+- 2018-05-10 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+3053.
+- 2018-05-10 — House amendment agreed to: On agreeing to the Keating amendment (A001) Agreed to by voice vote.
+- 2018-05-10 — House amendment agreed to: On agreeing to the Schneider amendment (A002) Agreed to by voice vote.
+- 2018-05-10 — House amendment not agreed to: On agreeing to the Titus amendment (A003) Failed by recorded vote: 80 - 332 (Roll no. 178).
+- 2018-05-10 — House amendment offered
+- 2018-05-10 — House amendment offered
+- 2018-05-10 — House amendment offered
+- 2018-05-10 — House amendment offered/reported by: Amendment (A001) offered by Mr. Keating.(consideration: CR H3906-3907; text: CR H3906)
+- 2018-05-10 — House amendment offered/reported by: Amendment (A002) offered by Mr. Schneider.(consideration: CR H3907-3908; text: CR H3907)
+- 2018-05-10 — House amendment offered/reported by: Amendment (A003) offered by Ms. Titus.(consideration: CR H3908-3910; text: CR H3908-3909)
+- 2018-05-10 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+879 and Rule XVIII.
+- 2018-05-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-05-10 — On agreeing to the Keating amendment (A001) Agreed to by voice vote.
+- 2018-05-10 — On agreeing to the Schneider amendment (A002) Agreed to by voice vote.
+- 2018-05-10 — On agreeing to the Titus amendment (A003) Failed by recorded vote: 80 - 332 (Roll no. 178).
+- 2018-05-10 — On passage Passed by recorded vote: 340 - 72 (Roll no. 179).
+- 2018-05-10 — Passed/agreed to in House: On passage Passed by recorded vote: 340 - 72 (Roll no. 179).
+- 2018-05-10 — Roll call votes on amendments in House
+- 2018-05-10 — Rule provides for consideration of H.R.
+3053.
+Motion to recommit with or without instructions allowed.
+Rule provides for consideration of H.R.
+3053 under a structured rule with one hour of debate equally divided and controlled by the Chair and Ranking Member of the Committee on Energy and Commerce.
+- 2018-05-10 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text of amendment in the nature of a substitute: CR H3091-3096)
+- 2018-05-10 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+3053.
+- 2018-05-10 — The Speaker designated the Honorable Keith J. Rothfus to act as Chairman of the Committee.
+- 2018-05-10 — The previous question was ordered pursuant to the rule.